Juniors category will take part in the competition to do these main following tasks in the arena:

-The competition environment will be an open wood area with a size of 20 x 20 m, delimited by 4 GPS coordinates.
-The competition area will be marked by plastic tape for visualization purposes, there will also be a virtual fence to stop the robots from going outside the competition area.
+The competition environment will be an area with a size of 20m x 20m, delimited by four GPS coordinates.
+The competition area will be marked only by plastic tape for visualization purposes to stop the robots from going outside the competition area, there will not be any flags or lines in the arena.
 There will be no mines in a stripe of 0.5 m of terrain along the borders of the competition area.
-Most of the arena will be covered by low grass with a few trees, some steep inclines, ditches and culverts.
-Some photos of the minefield are shown below.
+Most of the arena may be contain some of these; low grass with a few trees, some steep inclines, ditches, culverts and muddy water, or some sand, stones and as shown in the figures below.

 Two different kinds of artificial mines are used in this competition:

 Some landmines will be organized in a pattern for easier removal and accountability and others will be scattered randomly.
-Locations of each landmine will be known for the jury committee.
+The jury committee will know locations of each landmine.

 Unmanned ground vehicles can be wheeled, legged or hybrid.
 Wheeled robots include but are not limited to differential drive, tricycle drive, Ackerman steering, synchro drive, omnidirectional drive, Multi-Degree-of-Freedom (MDOF) vehicles, MDOF vehicle with compliant linkage or tracked vehicles.
 Legged robot can be uniped, biped, tripod, pentapod, quadruped or hexapod robot.
 Any types of hybrid locomotion can also be used.
 Examples of hybrid locomotion include a vehicle equipped with tracks for fast locomotion, and legs for more difficult terrain or flippers with self-cleaning tracks or legged vehicles with driving wheels attached to the end of each leg.
 UAV can be an alternative for the locomotion systems.
 As shown in above figure, UAVs can be classified into fixed wing, conventional helicopters and multi-rotor helicopters.
 Fix wind UAVs are naturally stable platforms capable of long flight times and extreme range.
 However, they are difficult to coordinate with slower ground systems.
 Conventional helicopters are common collective pitch model helicopters known for their excellent maneuverability and scalability.
 However they suffer from high level of complexity.
 Quad-rotors have the ability to hover and there are naturally stable and durable.
 However, they have limited pay-load.
 Ball-bots or UAVs that can land on a roving platform are also allowed.